Quantum Information Science is a rapidly growing interdisciplinary field, at the intersection

 communication and cryptography, sensing and metrology, microscopic engines and refrigerators.

-The members of our Group have been actively involved in research and teaching in Quantum Information Science, with the goal of advancing Quantum Technologies in Armenia.
+The members of our Group have been actively involved in research and teaching in Quantum Physics and Quantum Information, with the goal of advancing Quantum Technologies in Armenia.

 Brief description of our research interests and expertise